KL Guided Domain Adaptation: Experiments

 \subsection{Experimental Setting}

-In each experiment, we split both the source and the target data into two portions: 80\% and 20\%.
-We use 80\% of the source domain data and 80\% of the target domain data (without the labels) as the training data.
-We use the remaining 20\% of the source data as the validation set, and the remaining 20\% of the target domain data as the test set.
-Note that we do not use the labeled data from the target domain during training or validation.
-This evaluation protocol is recommended by \cite{gulrajani2020search}.

-For the MNIST experiment, we use a simple convolutional neural network with four 3$\times$3 convolutional layers (followed by an average pooling layer) as the representation network.
-For PACS, we use a Resnet18 as the representation network.
+For the RotatedMNIST and DIGITS experiments, we use a simple convolutional neural network with four 3$\times$3 convolutional layers (followed by an average pooling layer) as the representation network.
+For VisDA17, we use a Resnet50 as the representation network.
 Only the last layer of the representation network differs for a deterministic representation (ERM, DANN, CORAL, MMD, WD) and a probabilistic one (ERM (prob) and KL (ours)).
 For a representation of size $d_z$, the last layer's dimension of a deterministic representation network is $d_z$, while that of a probabilistic network is $2\cdot d_z$ ($d_z$ for $\mu$ and $d_z$ for $\sigma^2$).

-We train each model for 100 epochs.
-To avoid hyperparameter bias, we tune the hyperparameters (learning rate, regularizer coefficients, weight decay, representation dimension and dropout rate) for each method and dataset independently.
-Following \citet{gulrajani2020search}, we perform a random search \cite{bergstra2012random} of 20 sets of hyperparameters over a predefined grid.
-We re-run each set of hyperparameters three times.
-This is an extensive set of experiments, and we have run thousands of models for the RotatedMNIST and PACS experiments (3 runs $\times$ 20 sets of hyperparameters $\times$ (12+5) experiments for each baseline).
-We train all models on an NVIDIA Quadro RTX 6000 GPU.

-For details about the network and the range of hyperparameters, please refer to our appendix and our source code.
+Please refer to the appendix for the detailed experimental setting (including data split, hyper-parameter tuning for each model, evaluation protocol, etc.)